mapbender/mapbender-documentation/en/quickstart.rst

 #.
 Click on Login at the top-right to open the login page.

 #.
-You can log in with the user that was generated on installation.
-It can be ``root`` and password ``root`` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
+You can log in with the user that was generated during installation.
+It could be ``root`` and password ``root`` (This is the default user and password that you get after installation of Mapbender on OSGeo-Live.
 Please change the root password if you want to run a productive environment.
 Please don't delete the user :guilabel:`root`.).